 ENGL 402.
-Short Story - A chronological study of the development of the short story in the western tradition during the nineteenth and twentieth centuries with emphasis on American, British, and post-colonial stories; some attention to creative writing.
+Short Story - A chronological study of the genre of the short story during the nineteenth and twentieth centuries with emphasis on American, British, and post-colonial stories.
+A unit on writers who examine the role of God and faith in human experience is featured in the last month of the semester.
 Offered fall term alternate years.
 Three semester hours.